wrogoz/Starter-of-ts-express-app-with-mongoose-auth-included/README.md

 # Additional info:

 - Change name of envExample to .env
-- In app.js change cors option to set properly access for FrontEnd app.
+- In app.ts change cors option to set properly access for FrontEnd app.
 # Starter-of-ts-express-app-with-mongoose-auth-included